em1407/Urban-Development-Project/README.md

         # Define the control using a random forest selection function
         control <- rfeControl(functions = rfFuncs, # random forest
          method = "repeatedcv", # repeated cv
-## Lastly, from the Variables the model automatically suggests we chose manually the top 50
+## Lastly, from the variables that the model automatically suggested we chose manually the top 50 variables

 ## We then tried different ML models
     #RANDOM FOREST